 Tips for perfect chocolate pots de crème

-- After they are chilled, I like to let the pots de crème sit at room temperature for 5-10 minutes to soften up just a bit.
+- Stand at room temp before serving: After they are chilled, I like to let the pots de crème sit at room temperature for 5-10 minutes to soften up just a bit.
 The custard is rich and thick, this will allow your spoon to move through it more easily.
 Think: letting your ice cream soften so it's not frozen solid.

 Serving suggestions